HOME SEARCH ALL TOPICS

 Why free school milk

-Free school milk was the result of several acts of parliament to ensure that children from poor families and, more generally, children growing up with the rationng and shortages of World War Two should be adequately nourished.
-Not that I knew anything of this at the time.
+I knew nothing of the political background of this at the time.
 So this page starts with my own experiences of receiving free school milk as a child in my primary school in the 1940s.

 How schools distributed the free school milk in the early 1940s